filecoin-project/filecoin-docs/docs/mine/lotus/split-markets-miners.md

 #### Step 3.
 Initialize a `markets` service repository

-1. Create authentication tokens that will be used by the `markets` node to make JSON-RPC calls to the `mining/sealing/proving` node.
+1. Create authentication tokens for the markets nodes and they will be used by the `markets` node to make JSON-RPC calls to the `mining/sealing/proving` node.

 ```shell